 - Accessing a page using URL parameters that have been blocked by Mod Security more than 5 times in a few minutes.

 Web developers - Other reason you may see a 403

 Missing index file in the URL you have browsed

 If you are trying to browse to your website and you get a 403 error, then you have probably not uploaded a suitable index file into your public_html/ directory.
 Read our article Where should I upload my website files?

 In order for the world to be able to browse your website, you have to give it permission!
 This is usually all handled automatically when you upload files.
 However, if you have been working with permissions, then it's possible something might be set incorrectly.
 Please read the article What file and directory permissions should I use for my web files?

 Mod Security has blocked access to the page due to a rule infringement

 If you have just added new scripts/modules/plug-ins to your website it is also possible that mod_security might be triggered.
 While this is rare, if you experience a series of 403 forbidden errors, and then find yourself unable to connect, then it is likely that mod_security has logged security events which have lead to your IP being blocked temporarily.

-In this event, please contact us giving full details of the URL you were using, the time of the events and your public IP address (available from View My IP).
+In this event, please contact us giving full details of the URL you were using, the time of the events and your public IP address (available from View My IP - external link opens in a new window).
 We will then analyse the mod security logs and find out what rules were triggered, if any.